antonioscardace/antonioscardace/README.md

 * B.Sc. in Computer Science at the University of Catania with 110/110 and Honors.
 Nominated for a Merit Prize
 * M.Sc.
 Student in Computer Science at the University of Catania
 * Scientific and Technical Committee Member for ITACPC (Italian ICPC) since 2023
-* Main interests: Algorithms & Data Structures, Software Engineering, Data Engineering, and Quantum Computing
+* Main interests: Medical Imaging, Software Engineering, Data Engineering, and Quantum Computing
+* Imagine all the people sharing all the world...

 <h1 align="center">Connect with me<br/> </h1>
 <p align="center">